latronix/omniphp/README.md

 ## TEST (WIP (Work In Progress))
 OmniPHP is a set of libraries and components for:
-- HTML5 forms with all pertinent validations
+- HTML5 forms and full CRUDs (with all functionality and validations)
-- CRUD
-- Database Abstraction Layers and ORM (Object Relational Mapping)
+- DAL (Database Abstraction Layer) and ORM (Object Relational Mapping)
-- jQuery, jQuery UI, and other AJAX libraries/plugins
+- AngularJS (primarily), jQuery, jQuery UI, and other AJAX libraries/plugins
-- Session handling
+- Session Handling
 - Report Building
 - Security